adaltas/node-nikita/src/mecano.coffee.md

 *   `content`       Text to be written, an alternative to source which reference a file.
 *   `destination`   File path where to write content to.
 *   `diff`          Print diff information, pass the result of [jsdiff.diffLines][diffLines] as argument if a function, default to true.
+*   `eof`           Ensure the file ends with this charactere sequence, special values are 'windows', 'mac', 'unix' and 'unicode' (respectively "\r\n", "\r", "\n", "\u2028"), will be auto-detected if "true", default to false or "\n" if "true" and not detected.
 *   `from`          Replace from after this marker, a string or a regular expression.
 *   `gid`           File group name or group id.
 *   `local_source`  Treat the source as local instead of remote, only apply with "ssh" option.